Daniel-ccx/itertools/README.md

 [![Build Status](https://travis-ci.org/yanatan16/itertools.png?branch=master)](http://travis-ci.org/yanatan16/itertools)

 This package is a translation of the python `itertools` module.
-It includes all the usual suspects except for the cartesian product and permutation operators.
+It includes all the usual suspects except for the cartesian product and permutation operators(除了笛卡尔积和排列组合).
 All iterators are `chan interface{}` which allows some type ambiguity for these generic functions.
 It would be completely ok, however, to reproduce these functions in your package for your type-specific iterators such as `chan MyStruct`.
 I did this mostly as a thought exercise on converting python generators to Go.

 Full documentation is available on [godoc](http://godoc.org/github.com/yanatan16/itertools).